anujyog1/CalorieCounter/README.md

 ## Features

 - **Calorie Tracking**: Tracks and displays daily caloric intake.
+- **Gemini Pro Integration**: Utilizes Gemini Pro for advanced features.
+- **Google API Integration**: Utilizes Google API for additional functionalities.

 ## Requirements

-To run this project, you need to have Python installed along with the following library:
+To run this project, you need to have Python installed along with the following libraries:

 - Streamlit
+- Gemini Pro
+- Google API Client

-You can install this requirement using the following command:
+You can install these requirements using the following command:
 ```
 pip install -r requirements.txt
 ```